 What Makes Food-Stuffable Dog Toys Different Than Other Toys?

 It is a common misconception that regular dog toys can and should keep your puppy or adult dog occupied.
 Most fuzzy, round, squishy, ropey, and squeaky dog toys are interactive.
-When most dogs don’t have an audience or buddy to play with, they will often lose interest in these toys quickly, or they will spend mere minutes shredding them to bits then lose interest!
+When most puppies and dogs don’t have an audience or buddy to play with, they will lose interest in normal toys quickly, or they will spend mere minutes shredding them to bits then lose interest!
 Interactive toys are fantastic for spending quality time with your dog, but what toys really can offer you a break?
 Puzzle toys have long been touted as the solution to doggie boredom, and although I value them as fun learning games, I know that they also fall under the category of interactive toys.
-Then there are treat dispensing toys — my favorite of them being the Treatstik.
+Puzzle toys are not safe to leave alone with busy dogs: doing so can be downright dangerous.
+Then there are treat dispensing toys, my favorite of them being the Treatstik.
 These toys great for dispensing treats or kibble, but do require some supervision.
 So where can you find that break I was talking about?
 Food-stuffable dog toys!
-These toys are high-value, engaging, and are safe (if used properly, read on) to give to your dog for prolonged enjoyment!

 HOME is a different space right now, where doggie boredom can run rampant easily, even though you are walking your dog more than ever.
 Right now the best thing you can do for your dog (and for your sanity!) is to stuff ALL of your dog’s meals into food-stuffable dog toys.